AS-Xploit/ip-sweep/README.md

 > git clone https://github.com/AS-Xploit/ip-sweep

-It take some time to clone, depends on your network speed After cloning this Repository, Change its permission to executable file by writting the below command
+It take some time to clone, depends on your network speed After cloning this Repository, goto repo directiory

+> cd ip-sweep/

+Change its permission to executable file by writting the below command

 > chmod +x ipsweep.sh